Who Said Neural Networks Aren't Linear?: Abstract

 \section{Abstract}

 Neural networks are famously nonlinear.
-However, linearity is defined relative to a pair of vector spaces, $f \mathcal{X} \mathcal{Y}$.
-Is it possible to identify a pair of non-standard vector spaces for which a conventionally nonlinear function is, in fact, linear?
-This paper introduces a method that makes such vector spaces explicit by construction.
-We find that if we sandwich a linear operator $A$ between two invertible neural networks, $f(x)=g_y^{-1}(A g_x(x))$, then the corresponding vector spaces $\mathcal{X}$ and $\mathcal{Y}$ are induced by newly defined addition and scaling actions derived from $g_x$ and $g_y$.
+However, linearity is defined relative to a pair of vector spaces, $f:\mathcal{X}\to\mathcal{Y}$.
+Leveraging the algebraic concept of transport of structure, we propose a method to explicitly identify non-standard vector spaces where a neural network acts as a linear operator.
+When sandwiching a linear operator $A$ between two invertible neural networks, $f(x)=g_y^{-1}(A g_x(x))$, the corresponding vector spaces $\mathcal{X}$ and $\mathcal{Y}$ are induced by newly defined addition and scaling actions derived from $g_x$ and $g_y$.
 We term this kind of architecture a Linearizer.
 This framework makes the entire arsenal of linear algebra, including SVD, pseudo-inverse, orthogonal projection and more, applicable to nonlinear mappings.
 Furthermore, we show that the composition of two Linearizers that share a neural network is also a Linearizer.
 We leverage this property and demonstrate that training diffusion models using our architecture makes the hundreds of sampling steps collapse into a single step.
-We further utilize our framework to enforce idempotency (i.e. $f(f(x))=f(x)$) on networks leading to a globally projective generative model and to demonstrate modular style transfer.{ {\fnsymbol{footnote}}\footnotemark[3]}
+We further utilize our framework to enforce idempotency (i.e.\ $f(f(x))=f(x)$) on networks leading to a globally projective generative model and to demonstrate modular style transfer.